Trump, Republicans raise $105 million in second quarter for re-election bid

-WASHINGTON (Reuters) - U.S. President Donald Trump and the Republican Party together raised $105 million in the second quarter this year, with Trump’s re-election campaign taking in $54 million of the total, the president’s campaign said on Tuesday.
+WASHINGTON (Reuters) - U.S. President Donald Trump and the Republican Party together raised $105 million in the second quarter, with Trump’s re-election campaign taking in $54 million of that total, the president’s campaign said on Tuesday.

-The Republican National Committee brought in $51 million from April to June, the campaign in a statement.
+The Republican National Committee brought in $51 million from April to June, the campaign said in a statement.
 Together, the two entities have $100 million in cash on hand, with $56 million for Trump’s campaign and $44 million for the RNC, it said.

-The two groups said the uptick in donations would allow them to double their digital investment to raise money and target donors online as they seek to secure Trump’s second four-year term in office.
+The two groups said the uptick in donations would allow them to double their digital investment to raise money and target donors online as they seek to secure Trump’s second four-year term.

 Trump made the unprecedented decision to file for re-election on the day he took office in 2017, allowing his campaign to hire staff and keep organizational efforts in motion.
 Traditionally, presidents have waited until after their second year in office to begin building a re-election campaign.

-“The RNC’s record-breaking fundraising has allowed us to identify troves of new supporters online and continue investing in our unprecedented field program,” committee Chairwoman Ronna McDaniel said in a separate statement.
+“The RNC’s record-breaking fundraising has allowed us to identify troves of new supporters online and continue investing in our unprecedented field program,” committee chairwoman Ronna McDaniel said in a separate statement.

+Fundraisers for both parties expect the 2020 election cycle to ultimately cost more than $1 billion.

+Democrats have been eager to donate, allowing their candidates collectively to raise more than Republicans.
+Even after spending for primary fights, they are expected to keep pace with Trump’s campaign war chest.

 The RNC and Trump’s campaign have linked their financial and operational forces before the November 2020 presidential election.